huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 Illusory Truth Effect:

 It’s the tendency to believe false information after consistent, repeated exposures.
 In other words, if you’re told something over and over again, it takes root in your mind as a truth.

----

-Chesterton's Fence -> Programmer Best Practice: Large Code Base
-	Never remove a fence until you know why it was there in the first place.